 Guinness Draught Ale

 Okay, so there’s no way a drink that contains Irish cream liqueur and Irish whiskey is going to be healthy.
-But if you hold the whipped cream and sugar, this drink isn’t your worst choice (especially if you’re starting your festivities early in the day).
+But if you hold the whipped cream and sugar, this drink isn’t your worst choice—especially if you’re starting your festivities early in the day.
 An even better choice?
-Brew Irish breakfast tea and add a shot of Irish whiskey and some lemon juice for a drink that rings in at only 80 calories.
+Combine Irish breakfast tea, a shot of Irish whiskey, and some lemon juice for a drink that rings in at only 80 calories.

 It’s no-frills and, we admit, not the most exciting of cocktails, but it gets the job done with minimal damage to your calorie count.
-Simply mix Jameson with a splash of club soda and lemon and enjoy knowing you won’t wake up with a beer belly.
+Simply mix Jameson, or any Irish whiskey, with a splash of club soda and lemon.

-Get your dose of St. Patrick’s Day green (and a sweet taste) without packing on the pounds.
+Get your dose of St. Patrick’s Day green without packing on the pounds.
 Simply mix 3/4 of an ounce of vodka, half an ounce of creme de menthe, and club soda for a cocktail that rings in at about 150 calories.

 Source URL: http://www.bostonmagazine.com/health/blog/2013/03/15/st-patricks-day-drinks/